-Car insurance for a 22-year-old costs $1,134 per year, on average, or $94 per month.
+Car insurance for a 22-year-old costs $92 per month, on average.
 Twenty-two-year-old drivers pay more for car insurance than older, more experienced drivers because insurers consider them to be high-risk, meaning they’re more likely to file a claim.

 The exact cost of car insurance for a 22-year-old depends on a few factors, including their driving record, gender, location, vehicle, and car insurance company.
-Some of the best insurance companies for 22-year-old drivers are USAA, Travelers and Geico.
+Some of the best insurance companies for 22-year-old drivers are Geico, USAA, and AAA.

 Cost of Car Insurance for a 22-Year-Old by Company